LawrenceHunt/CV/README.md

-## Your Name
+## Lawrence Hunt

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
+Art Director turned Jr. full-stack developer.
+I'm Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills